andrewmunsell/loop-news/README.md

 First, clone the repository to your local disk.
 There are currently two branches-- master and develop.
 Master should contain the stable code and you should either branch off of the "develop" branch or work directly on top of it.

+Before you install the dependencies, install the `cocoapods-keys` plugin.
 Finally, use Cocoapods to install the dependencies and open the .xcworkspace folder with Xcode.
 Do *not* open the xcproject folder.

 ```
 git clone git@github.com:andrewmunsell/loop-news.git
 cd loop-news
 git checkout develop
+gem install cocoapods-keys
 pod install
 open Loop\ News.xcworkspace
 ```